During our latest stay in Sydney we decided to stay at the Four Points by Sheraton at Darling Harbour.

 The one thing we found with the bathroom was that it was noisy.
 We could hear just about everything our neighbours were doing in the bathroom including taking a shower or running water into the bath and the toilet flushing.
 We could even hear them having a pee and taking the toilet paper off the roll.
 So I guess it is the same for them from their side of the wall.

 There is free WiFi internet in the lobby area and in the rooms it costs $12.50 per hour or $24.50 for 24 hours.
-We never actually used it so I can’t comment on how quick it is.
+We didn’t actually use it so I can’t comment on how quick it is.

 On our first night we were too tired to go out so we decided to order room service.
 We ordered the Garlic Bread for $10 and for our main meal the Thyme Rosemary and Garlic Braised Lamb Shank with Mash and Demi-Glaze which cost $37.
 For dessert we ordered a Pear and Almond Tart with Vanilla Ice Cream and Poire William Anglaise for $18.
 We also ordered a side order for $7 which was a Greek Salad with Marinated Feta and Sicilian Olives.